-Title: Producing complex external render finishes in the workplace Additional inform Additional information about this unit Assessment Guida ance This unit must be assessed in a work environment and in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Title: Producing complex external render finishes in the workplace Additional inform Additional information about this unit Assessment Guidance This unit must be assessed in a work environment and in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
-Sector Subject Are eas 5.2 Building and Construction Availability for use Unit guided learning hours Shared unit 90
+Sector Subject Areas 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 90

-Title: Installing direct bond dry lining systems in the workplace Unit Number: J/615/1564 Learning outcomes The learner will be able to: Assessment criteria The learner can: 1 Interpret the given information relating to the work and resources when 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments and manufacturers' information. installing dire - 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
-Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
-1.4 Describe different types of information, their source and how they are interpreted in relation to: - drawings, specifications, schedules, method statement, risk assessments, manufacturers' information and current regulations governing buildings.
+Title: Installing dire ct bond dry lining systems in the workplace Unit Number: J/615/1564 Learning outcomes The learner will be able to: Assessment criteria The learner can: 1 Interpret the properties information rewards and rescuess elating to the curces when ct bond dry 1.1 Interpret and extract relevant information from drawings, specifications, schedules, method statements, risk assessments and manufacturers' information. lining systems 1.2 Comply with information and/or instructions derived from risk assessments and method statements.
+1.3 Describe the organisational procedures developed to report and rectify inappropriate information and unsuitable resources and how they are implemented.
+Describe different types of information, their source and how they are interpreted in relation to: drawings, specifications, schedules, method statement, risk assessments, manufacturers' information and current regulations governing buildings.
 2 Know how to comply with relevant legislation and official guidance when installing direct bond dry lining systems.
-2.1 Describe their responsibilities regarding potential accidents , health hazards and the environment whilst working: - in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
+Describe their responsibilities regarding potential accidents, health hazards and the environment whilst working: in the workplace, below ground level, in confined spaces, at height, with tools and equipment, with materials and substances, with movement/storage of materials and by manual handling and mechanical lifting.
 2.2 Describe the organisational security procedures for tools, equipment and personal belongings in relation to site, workplace, company and operative.
 2.3 Explain what the accident reporting procedures are and who is responsible for making reports.
-3 Maintain safe working pract installing dire- lining systems ices when ct bond dry 3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when installing direct bond dry lining systems.
-3.2 Demonstrate compliance with given information and relevant legislation when in relation to the following: - safe use of access equipment/working platforms - safe use, storage and handling of materials, tools and equipment - specific risks to health
+3 Maintain safe working pract installing direct lining systems ices when ct bond dry 3.1 Use health and safety control equipment safely and comply with the methods of work to carry out the activity in accordance with current legislation and organisational requirements when installing direct bond dry lining systems.
+3.2 Demonstrate compliance with given information and relevant legislation when in relation to the following: safe use of access equipment/working platforms safe use, storage and handling of materials, tools and equipment specific risks to health